-All of the newly renovated cottages have kept their original charm, mirroring the original style with added luxury.
-They now all have private verandas, beautiful wooden floors and spectacular views of the flower gardens and the crater.
-Cottages are light and airy with wrap around windows; there are also cute fireplaces in the bathrooms to keep you warm in the cooler evenings.
-Cottages are en-suite with spectacular bathrooms, large baths to soak in, with almost an entire wall made from opening windows so you can feel nature surrounding you.
+All of the newly renovated cottages maintain a rustic charm, mirroring their original style with the addition of contemporary amenities.
+Each one comes with a private veranda, beautiful wooden floors and spectacular views of the flower gardens and Ngorongoro Crater beyond.
+Light, airy and with wraparound windows, there are also wood fireplaces to keep you warm during the cooler evenings.
+The en-suite bathrooms feature large baths surrounded almost entirely by windows, perfect for getting in touch with nature.
 The outdoor showers are sheltered by large, exotic banana plants – resulting in one of the most exhilarating showers you will ever have!

-Most of the food you will eat is sourced from the farm itself; there is a herb garden as well as the fruit and vegetable garden.
-Meat is either from the farm or an employee farm, so there is no doubt on where you food came from – and everything is organic.
+Most of the food you eat will be sourced from the farm itself.
+Meat will be procured either from the farm or an employee farm, so there is no doubt as to where your food came from – and everything is organic.
 This farm-to-table fare is an undoubted highlight for guests at Gibb's Farm.
 Breakfast is usually a buffet; homemade granola and muffins as well as sausages, eggs and bacon.
-Lunch is also a buffet, lots of homemade soups, pies and wood-oven baked breads, as well as some legendary desserts.
+Lunch is also a buffet, with lots of homemade soups, pies and breads baked in the on-site wood oven, as well as some legendary desserts.
 The packed lunches may be the best you've ever had on safari!
 Try enjoying one while perched on the rim of the crater.

-Gibbs Farm offers a huge range of activities are available to you during your stay.
-Guests are always welcome to join in with the coffee roasting or take a tour of the gardens and there is spectacular birding here with over 220 different bird species.
-There are visits to the local village, Tloma, where you can take a tour of the primary school or explore the village for an intimate look at Tanzanian life.
-The Artists in Residence program is called Sanaa and you can watch these masters at work, creating some of the ‘continents finest work’ There are lots of walks to take part in, around the village, in the Ngorongoro Forest, through the farm and to the crater, there is even an indigenous medicine walk.
-Other options include a night game drive, visits to the waterfall/elephant caves or a Hippo Pools Sunset Safari.
-The staff at Gibbs Farm enjoy jogging, so you are welcome to join them (if you can handle the altitude of 5,700 feet), it’s a really good way of seeing the village with people who know it well.
+A huge range of activities are available to you during your stay.
+Guests are always welcome to join in with the coffee roasting or take a tour of the gardens, and the area is also fantastic for birdwatchers, with over 220 species.
+There are visits to the local village, Tloma, where you can take a tour of the primary school or explore the village for an intimate look at traditional Tanzanian life.
+The Artists-in-Residence program, 'Sanaa', allows you to watch these masters at work, and even purchase a piece or two.
+There are lots of walks to take part in, either around the village, in Ngorongoro Forest, through the farm or up to the crater; there is even an indigenous medicine walk.
+Other options include a night game drive, visits to the waterfall/elephant caves, or a Hippo Pools Sunset Safari.
+The staff at Gibb's Farm enjoy jogging, so you are welcome to join them (if you can handle the altitude), as it’s a really good way of seeing the village with people who know it well.